anuyadav7102-collab/Road-Accident-Insights-Using-Excel/README.md

 <br>
 Prepared the data by creating fields like Total Casualties, Month, and Day/Night, and grouping it by vehicle type, road type, and severity for dashboard use.
 <br>
-Analyzed total casualties, severity distribution, vehicle-type impact, monthly CY vs PY trends, and day/night accident patterns as per project requirements
+Analyzed total casualties, severity distribution, vehicle-type impact, monthly CY vs PY trends, and day/night accident patterns as per project requirements.
 <br>
 Visualized insights using an interactive Excel dashboard with KPIs, bar charts, donut charts, and trend lines based on the provided requirements.
 # Project Insight